 - Progress in evaluation

-ECHA is reporting on the progress made in 2018 in dossier and substance evaluation in line with Article 54 of REACH.
+ECHA is reporting on the progress made in 2019 in dossier and substance evaluation in line with Article 54 of REACH.

 The information received as a result of an ECHA decision is screened to verify whether the requests were fulfilled and the hazard or concern clarified, and to identify any cases where further regulatory actions may be needed.

 Under dossier evaluation, ECHA checked 203 substances (covered by 207 follow-up assessments).
 For 81 substances, registrants complied with the information requested.
 17 substances were flagged for harmonised classification and labelling (CLH), one for further clarification on endocrine-disrupting properties and one for further assessment of persistent, bioaccumulative and toxic properties.